-Plus advanced techniques on how to market yourself as a freelancer on social media
+Plus how to market yourself as a freelancer on social media.

 Whether you’re a skilled professional who has just started freelancing of you’re a seasoned freelancer who has been in the field for several years, how to get freelance work and that too getting clients that pay will always be a challenge.
 Infact how to get freelancing projects is one of the main struggles identified by hundreds of freelancers that we interviewed for the Kool Kanya Freelancer Marketplace.